-This week we were lucky with Anna’s reading assignment.
+This week we were lucky with Smarty’s reading assignment.
 It was one of the few books on her list that we haven’t read before – The Dandelion Seed by Joseph P. Anthony.
 The story is nice, but what makes this book especially gorgeous are illustrations by Cris Arbo.
 These illustrations are just begging for an art project, but daughter has not been interested (and we haven’t really had time for it anyway).
 I pulled some other dandelion books from the library to keep the theme going.

 The Dandelion Wish by Sandra Ann Horn was the most “fiction-like” from the dandelion books we read.
 It also has very pretty pictures by Jason Cockroft that look like oil paintings.
 I thought that the illustrations made the book look magical – it’s hard to tell from them whether the events that unfold are actually happening or if they are only happening in the imagination of the main characters.
 For 80% of the book I was pretty convinced that they are imagined.